telstra/open-kilda/src-java/base-topology/README.md

     ```

 #### Viewing Logs
-Whereas you should be able to look at logs through the storm UI (ie localhost:8888),
+Whereas you should be able to look at logs through the Storm UI (ie localhost:8888),
-you can also look at the log files directly on the storm cluster:
+you can also look at the log files directly on the Storm cluster:

 * connect to the supervisor: ```docker-compose exec storm-supervisor /bin/bash```
 * cd to the base of the workers ```cd /opt/storm/logs/workers-artifacts```